VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/apartment.md

 - spacious living room with flat screen and set top box
 - equipped kitchen with microwave
 - bathroom with shower, washbasin and toilet
 – bedrooms apartment:
     - 1 room with double bed (140x200)
     - 1 room with bunk beds 2x (90x200) + sofa bed
 - balcony in front overlooking the dunes and with a view of the playground at the back

 ## Worth knowing

 - apartment for 4-5 persons
 - check-in: from 2 pm - check-out: until 10 am
 - pets not allowed – possible in chalets or caravans
 - lift
 - shared bike storage
-- rental all year round except from January 15 to February 12
-- € 50 deposit to be paid in cash on arrival
-- will be refunded upon departure if the final cleaning has been done properly and if there’s no damage
+- winter period 15/11-15/03: only open for rental during the Christmas Holidays

-## included
+## Included
 - wifi
 - parking 1 car
 - consumption water & electricity
-- exception: flat-rate energy cost 15/12 - 15/01: € 10 / night
+- exception: flat-rate energy cost 23/12 - 8/01: € 10 / night

+## Cleaning
+You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.

 ## Things to bring along
 Besides your personal belongings you need to bring along towels, kitchen towels and bed linen.